McDowell Creek Falls County Park Hike

 Basic directions: From the Lower Parking Lot, take the footbridge across the creek.
 After 0.2 miles, you’ll reach a fork in the trail which is the loop portion of the trail.
 You can go either direction to do the loop.

-Continue on the forested trail knowing that the uphill walking is almost done.
+Continue on the forested trail, knowing that the uphill walking is almost done.
 You’ll be able to see glimpses of the surrounding Cascade foothills through the trees.
 Keep right when you reach an unmarked trail junction to stay on the loop trail.
 Shortly after the junction, you’ll cross a paved road.
 About 0.3 miles after the paved road, you’ll pass the Upper Parking Lot.

 After you leave the viewpoint, take the bridge across McDowell Creek to continue the loop trail.
 You’ll be staying close to the creek for the rest of the hike.

 A bridge in front of Royal Terrace Falls provides an excellent vantage point to admire the waterfall’s three impressive tiers.
 After crossing the bridge, you’ll return to the trail junction that completes the loop portion of the hike.
 Take the fork to the right to return to the Lower Parking Lot.
 Once you’re back at the parking lot, you can look for a short side trail out to 20-foot Lower McDowell Creek Falls.
-If you are facing the creek from the parking area, it will be to your right.
+If you’re facing the creek from the parking area, it will be to your right.

 Getting there

-To get to Mcdowell Creek Falls County Park from Portland, take I-5 South for about 75 miles.
-Take Exit 228 and then turn left to get onto OR-34.
-Take OR-34 for about 5 miles then take the exit for Denny School Rd.
+To get to McDowell Creek Falls County Park from Portland, take I-5 South for about 75 miles.
+Take Exit 228 and then turn left onto OR-34.
+Take OR-34 for about 5 miles, then take the exit for Denny School Rd.
 After about 4 miles, turn right onto US-20 East and follow it for about 5 miles.
 Turn left onto Old Santiam Highway, then right onto Fairview Road.
 After a mile, turn left onto McDowell Creek Dr and follow it for 8 miles until you reach the parking area on your right.
 The drive from Portland takes about 1 hour and 45 minutes.

 Enjoy your day at McDowell Creek!